Approximate Lattices in Higher-Rank Semi-Simple Groups

 \begin{proof} The fact that $H \cap \L^2$ is a $\star$-approximate lattice is a consequence of Proposition \ref{Proposition: Equivalent definitions of star-approximate lattices} and the proof of \cite[Prop.
 6.1]{machado2019goodmodels}.
 In addition, since $p_{G/H}(\L)$ is locally finite, the map

-is well-defined and easily seen to be Borel by Lemma \ref{Lemma: Criterion Borel measurability} below.
+is well-defined and easily seen to be Borel (e.g. by Lemma \ref{Lemma: Criterion Borel measurability 2}).
 One thus readily checks that the push-forward of any proper $G$-invariant Borel probability measure on $\Omega_{\L,G}^{ext}$ is a proper $G/H$-invariant Borel probability measure on $\Omega_{\L,G/H}^{ext}$. \end{proof}